 Clasp your hands behind your head and press your shoulders down and away from your ears.
 Gently press the back of your head into your hands; pull your chin in slightly so it’s not sticking out.
 Feel the muscles down the length of your spine contract.
 Hold 10 seconds.
 Then press your elbows back 10 times.
 Relax by clasping your hands in front of you and stretching your arms away as if trying to separate your shoulder blades.
 Hold for a few seconds before releasing.

-Posture perfector No. 3
+Perfect Posture No 3

 Goal: Flatten your belly and support your lower back